xonsh/xonsh/docs/packages.rst

 For the fullest interactive user experience, these additional packages should also be installed:

   :prompt-toolkit: for command completion, configurable key bindings and especially multi-line line editing.
-  :pygments: for xonsh and python syntax-specific highlighting
+  :pygments: for xonsh and Python syntax-specific highlighting
   :setproctitle: updates process title (in terminal window and process monitor) to match Xonsh arguments.

 Installing with these packages is the recommended configuration and is documented first.